Welcome to Hospital and Outreach Education

 The Skylark Partnership trustees, local advisory body and staff are delighted to introduce you to the work of our Alternative Provision (AP) Academy.

 Hospital and Outreach Education (HOE) is an Alternative Provision Academy which is commissioned by Northamptonshire County Council to provide educational support for children and young people aged 4 to 18 who cannot attend mainstream school due to a diagnosed complex medical and/or mental health condition.

 We provide personalised learning and support for pupils so that they are enabled to make rapid progress in their learning and emotional well being.
 Our teaching and support helps our pupils successfully transition back to their home school or the next phase in their learning.

 We cannot change our pupil’s past experiences but we can influence their future in restoring their self confidence and self esteem, and giving them the resilience and tools to be able to cope in their chosen educational or vocational destination.
 We firmly believe that all our pupils can achieve, regardless of their personal circumstances and medical or mental health condition.

 Parents cannot apply for their child to attend Hospital and Outreach Education.
 Referrals are made by their child’s school and are supported by a medical practitioner.

-‘To provide access to appropriate education for all children and young people with medical and mental health needs, keeping education alive in the pupil’s life, maintaining progress and enabling them to achieve their potential’
+To provide access to personalised education and lifelong learning for children and young people with medical and mental health needs, accepting the whole child and providing hope to them and their family for an optimistic future, enabling them to make progress and achieve their full potential

 ‘I hope you find our website informative and interesting.’